 - Mimo Live

 3. Internet Connection

 After all the hard work of arranging top-of-the-line recording equipment and an ideal encoder, it would be a pity if you don’t have an equally powerful internet connection.
 Internet speed greatly impacts the quality of the transmitted video.
 Higher upload speeds from the host servers will transmit higher quality live video streams.

 A generalised speed of 2 MBPS is suggested to transmit videos seamlessly and in high quality.
 Anything less than that will result in lagging and glitching in the video stream.
 The quality of a live stream also depends upon the quality of the recorded video.
-For example, for live streaming a 1080p30fps video, the recommended upload speed is 13 MBPS.
+For example, for video on demand vs live streaming a 1080p30fps video, the recommended upload speed is 13 MBPS.

-The last, and by far the most important, element that is required to set up a live stream on your website is white-label professional-grade live video streaming platform.
+The last, and by far the most important, element that is required to set up a live stream on your website is white-label professional-grade live video on demand platform.
 YouTube and Facebook are consumer-grade platforms that assert a lot of restrictions on video broadcasters.

 Solution like Vplayed provide a better live streaming service since almost every aspect of the experience remains in your control.
 These are dedicated platforms that keep their live video streaming feature on the forefront of their business and thus are a much better option over consumer-grade platforms like YouTube.